From Skaftafell to Hverfisfljót, Day Two

 We decide to head straight into the forest to get an idea of what we’re dealing with.
 We find a pass that allows us to climb up the ash mountain range and Fabien is the first to have a look.
 His heart is sinking.
 The view from the top couldn’t be more intimidating.
 There are at least two more mountain ranges in our way with pyramids of the size of one-family houses.
 The flat sections between here and the second row of pyramids looks like a massacre of sliced bread; huge crevasses criss-crossing, opening their mouths between steep mountain slopes.
 At this point Fabien has a slight emotional breakdown, swearing and slowly realising that we won’t leave this glacier today.

 As we climb another particularly wide pyramid on the second range of ice mountains we’re discussing the options of trying our luck further to the North or South.
-But the ranges are long and stay quite high as far as we can see.
+But the ranges are long and stay high as far as we can see.
 We’re doubtful and on top of that we need to find a place to sleep.
-Fabien is already complaining about how cold a night on the ice will be when Conni bursts out “Why can’t we stay here then?
+Fabien complains about how cold a night on the ice will be when Conni bursts out “Why can’t we stay here then?
 It’s warmer and soft, looks comfortable!” – we’re standing on a flat bit directly on the peak of one of the ice giants with at least 1m of sand and ash piled on top.
 It’s the kind of material in which no herring would hold but with some help of hiking poles buried in the ash we manage to reasonably pitch our tent.
 And that’s how we found ourselves sleeping cosily in the most unlikely environment one could imagine.
 “I think I want to go back tomorrow” says Fabien before dozing off and Conni silently agrees.